sankarip/thesis/README.md

 It returns a heatmap of the the mask.
 This can be helpful for debugging.
 The code breaks if there are any pixels in the mask that are very far away.
 The breaking means that the few far pixels will be magenta, while all other pixels are black without much a gradient.
 The NaN pixels will still be white.

-# The function heatmap() has no inputs, but requires a list of images and pointclouds (imglist and imgpath variables in the code) to be defined
-# This is a suboptimal way to structure the code and could be changed
-This function returns heatmaps of all of the the images on the image list.
+# The function heatmap()
+No inputs, but requires a list of images and pointclouds (imglist and imgpath variables in the code) to be defined This is a suboptimal way to structure the code and could be changed This function returns heatmaps of all of the the images on the image list.
 Could be updated to save these images instead of displaying them if the user prefered.

 # The function gettreenums(imglist) takes in the image list and returns the number for each tree on it